kmangan/ml-sp500-predictor/README.md

 I also tried to apply a class weighting to help the model more accurately predict the minority case (down days), but didnt' make a significant difference.

+### Hyperparameter tuning

+With default values, we get an accuracy of 0.595.
+I wrote a `test_hyperparameter_tuning()` to evaluate the model with a range of hyperparameters, using `GridSearchCV`.
+The best parameter set brought up the accuracy to 0.606.

 ## Running the model

 Ensure dependencies are installed: